 Can GCSE grades be challenged after results day?

 Yes.
-Schools can submit an Enquiry About Results (EAR) to the exam board within a few days of results day.
+Schools can submit a review of marking (sometimes still called an Enquiry About Results, or EAR) to the exam board within a few days of results day.
+Fees are typically £50–£80 per script and are refunded if the grade changes, though fewer than 1% of grades change on review.
 Contact your school’s exams officer immediately if you believe a grade is incorrect.

 Which GCSE subjects can be resit in November 2026?